 Those inevitable ice crystals we mentioned in the previous section can wreak havoc on the quality of your food, but it's possible to minimize the damage even if you need to store food at the subarctic temperatures required to keep food safe for more than a few days.
-See, the longer food takes to freeze, the larger those crystals tend to become, and larger crystals can do more damage to the quality of the food.
+See, the longer food takes to freeze, the larger those ice crystals tend to become, and larger crystals can do more damage to the quality of the food.

 - Portion bulk products into smaller pieces or containers.
-If you're storing a big batch of chili, soup, or similar dense product, portion it into containers of single or just a few servings.
+If you're storing a big batch of chili, soup, or a similar dense product, portion it into containers of single or just a few servings.
 That will expose more surface area of the product to the cold temperatures within your freezer to help them get down to the target temperature faster.

-Keep Food Safe!
-Food Safety Basics.
+"Keep Food Safe!
+Food Safety Basics."
 United States Department of Agriculture Food Safety and Inspection Service.
 Accessed August 2015.

 Berry, B. W. and K. F. Leddy.
-Effects of Freezing Rate, Frozen Storage Temperature, and Storage Time on Tenderness Values of Beef Patties.
+"Effects of Freezing Rate, Frozen Storage Temperature, and Storage Time on Tenderness Values of Beef Patties."
 Journal of Food Science Vol. 54, Issue 2, pp 291-296.
 Accessed August 2015.